Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 He offered a trickle-down vision of US prosperity as benefitting the whole world.

-“They say that there’s light shining all over the world since the election, and even countries that we aren’t particularly friendly with are happy because they understand there is a future, how great the future will be,” he said.
+“They say that there’s light shining all over the world since the election.
+And even countries that we aren’t particularly friendly with are happy because they understand there is a future, how great the future will be,” he said.

 “Under our leadership, America is back and open for business.”